arduino/ArduinoCore-samd/README.md

 The Arduino Zero core has been developed by Arduino LLC in collaboration with Atmel.

-The JACK core has been developed by Michele Perla on top of the Arduino one, so I suppose their GLPL applies to it as well.
+The JACK core has been developed by Michele Perla on top of the Arduino one, so GLPL applies to it as well.

 ```
-  Copyright (c) 2015 Arduino LLC.
+  Copyright © 2015 Arduino LLC, Michele Perla.
 All right reserved.

   This library is free software; you can redistribute it and/or
   modify it under the terms of the GNU Lesser General Public